Evavic44/Stats-Preview-Card-Frontendmentor/README.md

 - Solution URL: [GitHub](https://github.com/Evavic44)
 - Live Site URL: [Live](https://stats-preview-card-evavic44.netlify.app/)

-### My process

 ### Built with

 - Semantic HTML5 markup
 - CSS3 styling
-- No frameworks or pprogramming language was used.
+- No frameworks or programming language was used.
 Just plain old HTML, CSS

 ### What I learned
 <h4>Building this project has helped me to fortify my CSS skills in the following departments</h4>

-- Adding max-width to a container element.
-This is one of the issues I struggled with.
-After adding the flex property, the card box was too spaced out and
+- Alignment: This is one of the issues I struggled with.
+After adding the flex property to the column classes, the card box was too spaced out and elements shrinked on smaller screens, by adding the `max-width` and ```margin: 0 auto;``` property, the text properly aligned to the container. _This might help if you plan on taking this challenge_

 ### Code Snippets
 I added the provided color code pallete to a var property as seen below.
-This pallete was really helpful for me, and adding it to a variable for easy reference is highly recommended.
+This pallete was really helpful to me _adding it to a variable for easy reference is highly recommended_.

 ```css
 :root {